Racial Disparities in Debt Collection: Introduction

-There are two potential explanations that we cannot explore using our current data: differences in wealth that are not driven by housing values and discrimination.
-Laws prohibit using race to make decisions regarding access to credit, and thus many creditors do not collect information on race.
-Furthermore, juries are not typically used in debt collection cases and, if a case is heard in front of a judge, such cases are usually fairly algorithmic with a limited amount of subjectivity involved.
-It is more likely that the unexplained racial gap in debt collection judgments are the result of the broader disadvantages experienced by minority communities that have persisted into our modern day society.
-For example, according to estimates provided by the United States Census Bureau in 2016, the typical black household has a net worth of \$12,920, while that of a typical white household is \$114,700 - this is a \$101,780 difference in wealth that could have important implications for a household's ability to mitigate negative financial shocks.
-About \$35,000 of this wealth gap is not driven by home equity.
-By translating this wealth gap into differences in annual income and using our estimates of the relationship between income and judgements, we calculate that a wealth gap of this size would explain almost all of the remaining judgment gap across black and non-black communities.\footnote{Our most conservative estimate of the judgment gap is 0.34 more judgments per 100 people in majority black neighborhoods compared to majority non-black neighborhoods and is derived from Oster (2016).
-We computed the difference in annual savings needed over a 40 year horizon to generate a wealth gap of \$35,000.
+Another potential mechanism that could explained the racial gap in debt collection judgments results from the broader disadvantages experienced by black communities.
+According to estimates provided by the United States Census Bureau in 2016, the typical black household has a net worth of \$12,920, while that of a typical white household is \$114,700 - this is a \$101,780 difference in wealth that could have important implications for a household’s ability to mitigate negative financial shocks.
+About \$35,000 of this wealth gap is not driven by home equity and would not be captured in our current analysis.
+By translating this wealth gap into differences in annual income and using our estimates of the relationship between income and judgments from our matched credit bureau data, we calculate that a wealth gap of this size would explain the judgment gap.\footnote{Our estimated racial judgment gap suggests black and Hispanic individuals are 0.0496 percentage points more likely to have a new judgment on their credit report, holding credit score, income, and other credit characteristics constant.
+We computed the difference in annual savings needed over a 40-year horizon to generate a wealth gap of \$35,000.
 We found that an annual difference of \$2,910 is sufficient to generate the wealth gap in net present value.
-For interest rate, we applied the historical return of the stock market, which between 1957 through 2018 is roughly 8\%.
+For the interest rate, we applied the stock market’s historical return, which between 1957 through 2018 is roughly 8\%.
 Consistent with estimates from the U.S. Bureau of Economic Analysis, we assume an 8\% personal savings rate.
-This translates into an annual income difference of \$36,375.
-Increasing the median income of majority black neighborhoods by this amount would decrease the judgment rate by 0.25 judgments per 100 people.}
+Under these assumptions, this wealth gap translates into an annual income difference of \$36,375.
+Using our estimated regression equation, we conclude that increasing the imputed income of minority individuals by this amount would eliminate the judgment gap, while increasing the HMDA income by this amount would explain 77\% of the judgment gap.}